alexalpz/learning-node/README.md

-Here's my progress of what I have learned so far with the LinkedIn Learning node.js course.
+Here's my progress of what I have learned so far with LinkedIn **Learning Node.js** course.
 I've taken the time to try and really understand each lecture.
 Here are the exercises I've been able to work with:

 * Understanding what node is, it's benefits and asynchronouse tasks and callbacks